up42/docs/faq/pricing.md

 ## How do I buy UP42 credits?

 Credits come in prepaid bundles.
 Just go to[settings/credits/purchase](https://up42.com/settings/credit/purchase), select the plan with the number of credits you want and enter your credit card information.
 If you want to buy credits in larger bundles, please contact our [sales team](mailto:sales@up42.com).
+To browse the currently available credit packages go to our [pricing page](https://up42.com/pricing).

 ## How are credits used on UP42?